tcunit/TcUnit/README.md

-# TcUnit
-TwinCAT unit testing framework
+# TcUnit - TwinCAT unit testing framework

+Welcome to the documentation TcUnit - an xUnit testing framework for Beckhoffs TwinCAT3.

+All documentation is available on [www.tcunit.org](www.tcunit.org).